 You can add teachers or TA's to your course at any time.
 Visit How do I add users to a course? to learn how.
 Student enrollments are automatically kept up-to-date in Canvas based on course enrollment data.

 When creating a Canvas course through the Faculty Toolkit in MyCUInfo, lecture sections that are combined in the course catalog will automatically be combined in Canvas.
 If you want to add additional courses, recitations, or labs to the Canvas course space you’ve created, please see our tutorial on requesting course changes.
 If you haven’t created your Canvas course yet, see our Create a Course tutorial.

 If you already created all your courses separately in Canvas and want to combine them, that’s okay: see our tutorial on requesting course changes and just let us know what you need in your notes.
 Please be aware, though, that once students begin to submit assignments, take quizzes, post in discussions, and receive grades, it becomes difficult to combine Canvas sections that were created separately.

-First verify that your Instructor has set up a Canvas space for it.
-It may have been created on D2L.
+First verify that your instructor has requested a Canvas course.
 Next, verify that your Instructor has enrolled you in the Canvas course.
 If you’re listed on the official course roster in MyCUInfo, you will automatically be enrolled in the course.
 If not, your Instructor will need to manually add you to the Canvas course by following these steps: How do I add users to a course?

 In addition to being enrolled in the Canvas course, TAs must also be enrolled in the specific section(s) they’re responsible for in order to see and interact with students in that section.
 Ask your Instructor to double-check that you are enrolled in the correct section(s) by following these steps: How do I edit sections for an enrollment in a course?